ajwije/2017_spring_Bioinfo_class/_build/html/_sources/galaxy_adapter_trimming.rst.txt

    :align: right

 ****************************************************************
-Adapter and quality trimming using trim-galore
+Adapter and quality trimming using Cutadapt
 ****************************************************************

 We are going to use Trim-galore to trim adapters, and poor quality bases.
 This tool has several advantages.
 It allows selection